MaFlet/simple_shell_exercises/README.md

 1. /proc/sys/kernel/pid_max
 Write a shell script that prints the maximum value a process ID can be.

+- echo will spill the content of the shell script
+- $ will get anything inside the pid_max

 Arguments
 The command line arguments are passed through the main function: int main(int ac, char **av);